Photo by Maj. William Carraway

 Department of Defense Suicide Event Reports (DoDSERs) to support understanding of suicidal behavior in response to requests for information from military leaders and stakeholders.

-- Providing installation and unit commanders with targeted findings from investigations and Epidemiological Consultations (EPICONs) of behavioral and social health outcomes of Service members to inform implementation of related policies and programs.
+- Providing installation and unit commanders with targeted findings from investigations and Epidemiological Consultations (EPICONs) of behavioral and social health outcomes among Service members to inform ways to enhance readiness and resilience.

-Evidence and guidance derived from military behavioral and social health epidemiology is captured in periodic publications, scientific journal articles, and communication products.
+Evidence and guidance derived from military behavioral and social health epidemiology is captured in periodic public health reports, scientific journal articles, and communication products.
+DoD policy and planning documents are informed by relevant behavioral and social health findings and help guide analytical priorities.

 Periodic Publications: